ExxonMobil makes new discovery off Guyana's coast

-Exxon Mobil Corp (XOM.N) said on Wednesday it has made a new discovery at Longtail-3 in the Stabroek Block offshore Guyana, as the U.S. oil major develops one of the world's most important new oil and gas blocks in the last decade.
+(Reuters) -Exxon Mobil Corp said on Wednesday it has made a new discovery at Longtail-3 in the Stabroek Block offshore Guyana, as the U.S. oil major develops one of the world’s most important new oil and gas blocks in the last decade.

-Exxon operates the 6.6-million-acre Stabroek Block as part of a consortium that includes Hess Corp (HES.N) and China's CNOOC Ltd (0883.HK).
-It began production at the block in 2019.
+Exxon operates the 6.6-million-acre Stabroek Block as part of a consortium that includes Hess Corp and China’s CNOOC Ltd. It began production at the block in 2019.

 The company, however, did not specify the size of the latest discovery’s oil and gas reserves.